linkedin/spaniel/USAGE.md

 * `time` - The time threshold
 * `ratio` - The ratio threshold
 * `rootMargin` - The [rootMargin](https://wicg.github.io/IntersectionObserver/#dom-intersectionobserverinit-rootmargin) in object form.
+* `root` - The [root](https://wicg.github.io/IntersectionObserver/#intersectionobserver-intersection-root) element with respect to which we want to watch the target.
+By default it is window.

 ## Utility API